ElFilaliHamza/Players-Face-Recognition/README.md

 ## Dataset

 The dataset used for training the model is not included in this repository due to size limitations.
-You can find more information about the dataset [here](#).

 ## Contributing